fengjixuchui/Kernal-cheat-Injector/README.md

 - right click on the process that you are wanting to inject into
 <img src="https://i.ibb.co/BL79h5h/tempsnip.png">

-# To buy the source for rwx injector source code contact me via discord: skeng#9524
+# To buy the source for kernel injector source code contact me via discord: skeng#9524
 or if you are wanting to purchase other sources or want something developed let me know